coda/packs-sdk/docs/tutorials/get-started/github.md

 ---
-nav: With GitHub Codespaces
+nav: With GitHub
 description: Build your first Pack using GitHub Codespacs and the CLI.
 icon: octicons-mark-github-16
 ---

 # Get started with GitHub Codespaces

-GitHub is a popular tool for storing and managing code, and their [Codespaces][github_codespaces] offering allows you to edit and run that code in a hosted environment.
+GitHub is a popular tool for storing and managing code, and their [Codespaces][github_codespaces] offering allows you to write and run that code in a hosted environment.
 Using GitHub Codespaces to build a Pack gives you all of the same the power and flexibility that comes with building on your local machine, but without needing to worry about installing tooling or dependencies.

 !!! info
     While GitHub Codespaces comes with a generous free tier, be aware that it is a paid offering at higher usage levels.